KeeganBruer/javadoc-generator/README.md

 Please include the config.jdgenerator file with your issue report.

 ## Release Notes

+### 3.0.0
+- Complete rebuild
+- Adds config.jdgenerator for better transparency
+- Config validation and error reporting
+- Shows the generated Javadoc command in the config.jdgenerator
+- Appends Javadoc output to config file for easy submission to [GitHub Issues](https://github.com/KeeganBruer/javadoc-generator/issues)

 ### 2.1.0
 - Normalizes the location of the java project.
 - Removes node_modules from the bundling and download.